aws/aws-sdk-go/README.md

 	flag.Parse()

 	sess := session.Must(session.NewSession())

-	// Create an S3 service client for the region set via the AWS_REGION
-	// environment variable.
-You can also configure the region with
-	// aws#Config.Region field when creating a service client. svc := s3.New(sess)
+	svc := s3.New(sess)

 	// Create a context with a timeout that will abort the upload if it takes
 	// more than the passed in timeout. ctx := context.Background()
 	var cancelFn func()